Athletic Training M.S. How to apply

 - Meet the AT Program Technical Standards

-- Submit a Test of English as a foreign language (TOEFL) score, if an international applicant.
+- If an international applicant, submit a Test of English as a foreign language (TOEFL) score

 (Read more detailed information for international students.)

 Complete the ATCAS online application here

 All application materials are due April 1, 2020.

 Applications will be evaluated by the AT Program Admissions Committee by assessing each applicant's:

 - Academic record (overall and science GPAs)

 Following submission of the ATCAS application and program specific questions on ATCAS, applicants need to pay the application fee of $40 to Northwestern College.
 If you would like to submit the ATCAS fee waiver documentation or have any questions.

 All application materials must be submitted by the program’s April 1, 2020 application deadline.